 How can you get the data you need to make good decisions about apps, infrastructure, and business requirements, manage and track change, and help business achieve their goals?
 Where do you even start?

 What IT needs is a way to connect their teams and their tools to better understand their environment and its requirements.
 They need a fundamental understanding of how their applications work, what their dependencies are, and what is a clear disposition and plan for the future of every application.
 They need access to all their application and related infrastructure data, in one place, and have confidence that it is accurate and fresh.
 And they need to leverage the expertise of the teams and data they already have to plan change, identify gaps, and respond in real time to outages and service disruptions.
 They must orchestrate human and automated tasks with precision to migrate apps and restore service without bringing systems down.

 Our IT practitioners saw the need to accelerate the planning, management and execution of change while eliminating risk.
 They developed TransitionManager to provide a visual, interactive, app-centric approach to understanding the IT environment, and give IT the ability to collaborate with business through the lens of a consistent set of data.

 We just released 5.0 of this powerful platform and it offers even more automation of time-consuming configuration processes.
 It makes it easier than ever to integrate easily with execution tools to migrate assets and recover systems at scale, and it provides a companion app for operating securely behind a firewall.
 This is the platform that experts use to migrate data centers, drive cloud adoption, and build, test, and deploy recovery solutions – while meeting all compliance and security requirements.

-Read the release here or sign up for our next monthly live demo of TransitionManager:
+Read the release here and sign up for our demo of TransitionManager: